 “The next Swan model was designed contemporarily with the smaller sister, the Swan 48 presented to the public last year.
 It follows the same well proven and successful canoe body design concept; powerful, well balanced and sea kindly shape that would be safe and a pleasure to sail.
-On the 58, a true Blue Water yacht intended to sail in comfort anywhere in the world, the forward sections have been softened with the idea of giving her a softer ride upwind against the sea normally encountered in force 4/5 wind conditions.
+On the Swan 58, a true Blue Water yacht intended to sail comfortably anywhere in the world, the bow sections have been softened with the idea of allowing a smoother upwind ride than the sea normally encountered in force 4/5 wind conditions.

 The final length was settled after a thorough study of the interior volume, this new model, as required to fit three full-size en suite cabins plus a possible four, a comfortable saloon, ample galley, together with the space necessary to fit all the complements and machinery required by today high standards of living, and the necessity to accommodate an eventual temporary crew member.
 Thanks to the relatively long coach roof, large window areas, numerous hatches, the hull ports, and full headroom throughout there is a feeling inside the 58 of being in a much larger luminous, well-ventilated yacht.
 On the other hand, the freeboard is lower than the norm.
 She is elegant and sleek.

-The anchor is stowed on the integral bowsprit and the windlass on a special watertight compartment below deck.
-On deck, there is the typical array of winches close to the cockpit and the double steering positions.
+The anchor on Nautor’s Swan 58 is stowed on the integral bowsprit and the windlass on a special watertight compartment below deck.
+On the deck of the Swan 58 is the typical set of winches near the cockpit and dual steering positions.
 The cockpit sports twin tables surrounded by more than 2 meters long L shaped settees.
 At the forward end of the uncluttered coach roof, there is a dedicated sun-bed.
 Regarding appendages, with the standard twin rudders, the new model offers four keel options, standard, shallow, telescopic, and racing.
-The racing keel comes with a performance package to match, which may include a square-top mainsail, a racing bowsprit, upgrades in rigging, and deck gear.
+The Swan 58’s racing keel comes with a performance package to match.
+This may include a square top mainsail, a racing bowsprit, upgrades in rigging and deck equipment.
 I expect this new model would become a classic that will remain young and active for many years to come”.

-The wide body of the hull at deck level allows an L shaped bench design served by two separate cockpit tables, These feature additional folding leaves to double their size becoming a very large, single table that can seat up to 10 guest in dining mode, and also have the capability to lower to convert the seats into a sunbathing area.
+The width of the Swan 58’s hull in the cockpit allows for an L-shaped bench design served by two separate cockpit tables.
+These feature additional folding doors to double their size to become a very large single table.
+This area can accommodate up to 10 guests in dining mode.
+The tables can also fold down to convert the seats into a sunbathing area.
 With all these different positions, the cockpit can be adjusted to any possible situation, making this area a fantastic platform to enjoy life onboard in any condition.

-The rest of deck is a combination of comfort areas, like the large sunbathing are in the forward part of the coachroof, and practical features, like the position of jib tracks, which give the best trim angle leaving free passage on the side decks, or the spacious forepeak, plenty of space for storing sails and voluminous gear.
+The rest of the Swan 58’s deck is a combination of areas of comfort, such as the large sundecks at the front of the deckhouse, and practicality, such as the position of the jib trolleys, which give the best trim angle while leaving clear passage in the side passages, or the spacious forepeak, plenty of room to store sails and bulky gear.
 All this designed with elegant and discrete lines, in the typical Swan style.

 The navigation station is offered in five different layouts, from the traditional facing forward chart table to the office-like desk complete with seat and drawers.
 The forward cabin provides owners with a proper suite where they can enjoy private time without compromise.
 The bed is oversized (205×165 m) and complete with 3 integrated removable leeboards that allow its use while sailing; it is fully accessible on three sides.
 Guests have available two en-suite cabins, offered with two possible layouts: two separate beds or one generous queen size.
 Throughout the boat, storage volumes are available in different shapes, from drawers to lockers to below-seat volumes, to allow the better organization of provisions and personal belongings and make your cruises problem-free.